Are you confused about choosing the right option from the many types of crowns for teeth available today? You’re not alone.

-At Dental Arch India, we meet patients daily who struggle to choose between different crown options.
-With so many materials available – from traditional metal to advanced zirconia – making the right decision can feel overwhelming.
+At Dental Arch India, we meet patients every day who struggle to decide which dental crown is best for their damaged or weakened tooth.
+With so many types of crowns for teeth from traditional metal crowns to advanced zirconia and porcelain options making the right choice can feel overwhelming.

 Don’t worry.
-In this comprehensive guide, we’ll break down every type of dental crown, their pros and cons, costs, and help you understand which option suits YOUR specific needs.
+In this comprehensive guide, we’ll explain the different types of crowns for teeth, their pros and cons, costs, and help you understand which option suits your specific dental needs.

 A dental crown (also called a “tooth cap”) is a custom-made covering that fits over your damaged, decayed, or weakened tooth.
 Think of it as a protective helmet for your tooth.